Threatened Species Day

 Threatened Species Day is a national day held each year on 7 September to commemorate the death of the last remaining Tasmanian tiger (also known as the thylacine) at Hobart Zoo in 1936.
 It is a time to reflect on what happened in the past and how we can protect our threatened species in the future.
 A day to celebrate our success stories and ongoing threatened species recovery work.

 View film clips of thylacines in captivity.

 Why are threatened species important?

 Threatened species are an important component of biodiversity.
 Once they become extinct they are gone forever.
 Today most species become threatened because of habitat destruction and the invasion of non-native species.
-With effective management, however, almost all threatened species can be saved.
+With effective management, however, almost all threatened species can be conserved for future generations.